HamStudy/hamstudy-hambook/tech2022/content/1. Introduction/4 Licensing Overview.md

 Once you pass your exam and your license application is submitted you will receive an email from the FCC instructing you to pay a $35 application fee on their online portal.
 Once you have completed that step your license will usually appear in the database the next morning.

-> **Key Information:** *It's important to maintain a valid email address with the FCC, as failure to do so could result in license suspension or revocation.* {{< link id="T1C07" >}}
+> **Key Information:** *It's important to maintain a valid email address with the FCC, as failure to do so could result in license suspension or revocation.*

-If the FCC attempts to reach you by email and is unable to do so *even after you are licensed* they may choose to revoke or suspend your license, so make sure your contact information is always current. {{< link id="T1C04" >}}
+If the FCC attempts to reach you by email and is unable to do so *even after you are licensed* they may choose to revoke or suspend your license, so make sure your contact information is always current.

 Some applications are flagged for manual (human) review for various reasons; in those cases there may be a delay before you are instructed to pay the fee.
 The VE (Volunteer Examiner) team you test with should be able to help you navigate any challenges!